gogacatalin2001/dsa-2021-g3/30413/Maria Gliga Hambet/Lab02/README.md

-# Lab X
+# Lab 02

-> Edit this file and describe in a few words what you've done in this lab.
+> i installed git and,with some help, made it work